ccrazy88/otter-comps/StuffWeCanWrite.markdown

 # Rough Outline of Stuff We Can Write

-## Overview of occupancy modeling:
+## Overview of occupancy modeling: -Sarah

 ### What is Occupancy Rate?